molro/backend/README.md

 * You should implement KISS principles to the rest of your life :smile:

-During this tutorial we will learn how to work with the environments crafted by our DevOps squad.
+During this tutorial we will learn how to work with the backend crafted by our DevOps squad.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>